 Cinemagraphs are usually published in GIF or mp4 format.
 As of this, you can easily embed them into blog posts and social content.

 For top-quality, optimised cinemagraphs.
-These are best suited to HTML5 as these can be displayed at a much higher quality and in smaller file sizes, making them perfect for on-site content.
+These are best suited to HTML5 as these can

 A cinemagraph, as we know today, was first created in early 2011 by Jamie Beck and Kevin Burg who then coined the term “cinemagraph” in March that year.
 These now appear online, on television and in many advertising campaigns due to being simple, yet effective.